ned14/outcome/doc/src/content/faq/_index.md

 table-based EH still delivers significant performance improvements for the success code path.
 Unless determinism in failure is critically important, you should not use Outcome on in-order execution CPUs.

-## Can I use `result<T, EC>` across DLL boundaries?

-A known problem with uing DLLs (and to smaller extent shared libraries) is that globals objects may get duplicated: one instance in the executable and one in the DLL.
-This behavior is not incorrect according to the C++ Standard, as the Standard does not recognize the existence of DLLs or shared libraries.
-Therefore, the designs that depend on globals having unique address may become compromized when used in a program using DLLs.

-The class template `result<T, EC>` itself does not depend on the addresses of globals, thus it is safe for inter-DLL usage.
-However, one of the most likely candidate for `EC` -- `std::error_code` -- does depend on the addresses of globals.
-While some implementations of the Standard Library may (and do) implement a DLL-safe `error_code`, it is not guaranteed generally.

-In contrast, `boost::system::error_code`, since version 1.69 does offer an explicit guarantee that it does not depend on the addresses of globals.
-This can be seen in the specification of `error_category::operator==` in [Boost.System synopsis](https://www.boost.org/doc/libs/1_69_0/libs/system/doc/html/system.html#ref_synopsis).

 ## Why is implicit default construction disabled?